justinschw/legacyweb/README.md

 * Maps (maps.legacyweb.net) - A very simple google maps application.
 * Wikipedia (wikipedia.legacyweb.net) - A very stripped down version of wikipedia
+* Weather (weather.legacyweb.net) - A simple weather app that lets you view today's weather as well as a five-day forecast.

 **Note on Maps:** You will have to update the google_api_key varilable in group_vars/all with your Google API key before installing.
 You can get it at: https://console.developers.google.com/.
 Click "Credentials" on the left pane, then "Create credentials" to get your API key.
 On the dashboard you will have to enable the following APIs: